anujdivesh/odbms/README.md

 - Metadata

 #### Members Model
 - It is a secret to create a user with administrator previledges.
-A default adminuser has been created to be used for testing purposes `username: admin` `password: S1mpl3x`
+A default admin user has been created to be used for testing purposes `username: admin` `password: S1mpl3x`
 - To create a normal user
 post`
   {